Float Therapy for Chronic Pain, Fibromyalgia & Arthritis | Lost in Float Lincoln NE

 Back Pain

-One of the most common reasons people come to float — and one of the most immediately felt.
+One of the most common reasons people come to float — and often one of the most immediately felt.
 Spinal decompression occurs naturally as gravity is removed, the spine lengthens, and discs decompress.
-For people with herniated discs, chronic muscle tension, or years of gravitational compression, the relief can be profound.
-We've had members — particularly men who carry tension in the lower back — experience things in the tank they haven't felt in years.
-One member cried during his session because he was able to lie flat on his back for the first time in years.
-That's what zero gravity actually means for someone living with that kind of pain.
+For people with herniated discs, chronic muscle tension, or years of compression, the relief is often significant.
+Many members describe lying flat without pain for the first time in years.

 🤰